 - Graduated Licensing Program (GLP)— This program helps new drivers gain the driving experience they need in a controlled, low-risk environment.
 New drivers gain privileges as they become safer on the roads.
 In its first three years, GLP reduced the new driver crash rate in B.C. by 16 per cent.

-- Road safety packages— These free curriculum materials
+- Road safety learning resources— These free resources

 meet prescribed learning outcomes and provide teachers with the

 resources they need to present road safety information to students from preschool to grade 10.

 Young drivers can also study for their “L” or Learner’s licence with our Learn to Drive Smart guides.